offlinezer0/Quillan-v4.2-repo/Ace files/25-Human-Computer Interaction (HCI) and User Experience (UX).txt

 ### Abstract

 This paper provides a comprehensive review of design principles that enhance user experience (UX) within the field of human-computer interaction (HCI).
-Integrating foundational cognitive and behavioral theories, empirical research, and advanced persona-driven frameworks such as the ACE Persona Manifest, it explores how clarity, consistency, feedback, accessibility, and emotional resonance converge to create interfaces that are not only usable but meaningfully engaging.
+Integrating foundational cognitive and behavioral theories, empirical research, and advanced persona-driven frameworks such as the Quillan Persona Manifest, it explores how clarity, consistency, feedback, accessibility, and emotional resonance converge to create interfaces that are not only usable but meaningfully engaging.
 The analysis further examines the role of cognitive and affective personas in shaping adaptive, ethical, and inclusive UX strategies for contemporary digital systems.

 ---